annapinchuk/Phishing_auto_attack/README.md

  - job title - custome phising based on job (Student, Lecturer/Doctor/Professor, Atudai, proggramer and others)
  -  personal status - (married, single and other)
  -  kids/no kids  - (estimated ages)
+ - encrypt/ not encrypt - for testing, if you want to encrypt the data in the dns tunneling

 ## Installation